webboty/Dexter-Wiki/DexRun-DDE-communications.md

 [StartServerSocketDDE](../search?utf8=%E2%9C%93&q=StartServerSocketDDE+filename%3ADexRun.c&type=) uses a larger 256 byte buffer (the others are 64 bytes).
 When a new packet is received, it is processed by [ProcessServerReceiveDataDDE](../search?utf8=%E2%9C%93&q=ProcessServerReceiveDataDDE+filename%3ADexRun.c&type=)  which:
 * Expects to see at least 4 spaces at the start (will not start passing on data until 4 spaces are seen and removed).
 This is done to strip off the header data and return just the actual message payload.
 * Expects to see a 0x3B "delimiter" or flag at some point in the data.
 0X3B is a ';' (semicolon).
 This is replace with a NULL and is the terminator for the payload.
+The code, does NOT however, stop when it sees a semicolon.
+ALL semicolons will be replaced with NULL.
+Any semicolon in the data must be escaped (e.g. as added for the [write_to_robot implementation](https://github.com/HaddingtonDynamics/Dexter/commit/d54dba59f23a629d92783c3f018deb41a0415770)).

 The ParseInput routine then tokenizes the payload input via the standard C [strtok](http://www.massmind.org/techref/language/ccpp/cref/FUNCTIONS/strtok.html) function using " ," (space _or_ comma) as the delimiter.
 The first token is expected to be the the [command / oplet / instruction](Command-oplet-instruction).
-This is converted from a letter to an enumerated value by HashInputCMD(../search?utf8=%E2%9C%93&q=HashInputCMD+filename%3ADexRun.c&type=).
+This is converted from a letter to an enumerated value by [HashInputCMD](../search?utf8=%E2%9C%93&q=HashInputCMD+filename%3ADexRun.c&type=).
 Then a switch continues the parsing of the command according to that value.

 Every command sent by DDE is then replied to via [ProcessServerSendDataDDE](../search?utf8=%E2%9C%93&q=ProcessServerSendDataDDE+filename%3ADexRun.c&type=) which again strtok's the (cleaned up) command from the recieved data and then simply returns it as an integer in an array along with some time information, an error code, and the current robot [status](status-data).